ironrustem/mngVPN/outline-client-master/src/cordova/apple/OutlineAppleLib/README.md

-# OutlineAppleLib
+# SayvpnAppleLib

-This package provides all Outline Apple logic, including the Outline Tun2socks framework, as a Swift Package.
+This package provides all Sayvpn Apple logic, including the Sayvpn Tun2socks framework, as a Swift Package.